hemupadhyay26/hemupadhyay26/README.md

  I do content on Photoshop and Development.
 I really enjoy learning languages and frameworks like React etc., as well as working on MERN stack development.
 I also designed the art and layout in Photoshop.
 I have good knowledge of PowerBI for creating interesting insights for non-tech people.
 I also have exposure to the data science field.

-Skills: C++/ REACT / JS / HTML / CSS / C / python / Pandas / OpenCV / NodeJS / ExpressJS / API / PowerBI
+Skills: C++/ REACT / JS / HTML / CSS / C / python / Pandas / OpenCV / NodeJS / ExpressJS / API / PowerBI / REACT Native